The Descendant (DSC) in Astrology

 The Ascendant and Descendant sit at opposite ends of the same line, which usually means they work less like two separate placements and more like one continuous question.

 The Ascendant asks how someone moves through the world on their own.
-The Descendant asks what they go looking for once they are no longer moving through it alone.
+The Descendant asks what they go looking for once they are no longer moving through it alone, whether that is a partner, a co-founder, or a close collaborator.

 The Descendant by Sign: What Usually Feels Magnetic

-The sign on the Descendant usually describes the specific quality someone finds magnetic in a partner, whatever the underlying need driving that pull happens to be.
+The sign on the Descendant usually describes the specific quality someone finds magnetic in a partner or collaborator, whatever the underlying need driving that pull happens to be.

-A Descendant in a fire sign often draws someone toward partners with confidence, spontaneity, or a willingness to take the lead.
-A Descendant in an earth sign usually pulls toward steadiness, reliability, and a partner who can be counted on in practical ways.
-A Descendant in an air sign frequently draws someone toward conversation, ideas, and a partner who can think alongside them.
-A Descendant in a water sign usually pulls toward emotional depth and a partner who can sit inside feeling without needing to fix it.
+A Descendant in a fire sign often draws someone toward confidence, spontaneity, or a willingness to take the lead, whether that shows up in a partner or a business counterpart.
+A Descendant in an earth sign usually pulls toward steadiness, reliability, and someone who can be counted on in practical ways.
+A Descendant in an air sign frequently draws someone toward conversation, ideas, and a counterpart who can think alongside them.
+A Descendant in a water sign usually pulls toward emotional depth and someone who can sit inside feeling, or inside ambiguity, without needing to fix it immediately.

 None of this describes who someone will end up with specifically.
 It describes the quality doing the pulling.